Resource guide for medication aide requirements by state

 New Mexico

-New Mexico maintains two levels of medication aides: CMA I and CMA II.
-Eligibility criteria include a minimum of six months of work experience in a board-approved agency, CPR certification, and completion of a board-approved medication aide program.
+New Mexico maintains 2 levels of medication aides: CMA I and CMA II.
+Eligibility criteria include a minimum of 3 months of healthcare experience working at a board‑approved agency within the last year (or holding a current New Mexico nurse aide certificate in good standing), current CPR certification, and completion of a board‑approved medication aide program.

 For a list of approved programs, visit the New Mexico Board of Nursing website.